Common Houston Car Wreck InjuriesClick for a Free Consultation

 Common Houston car wreck injuries

-Some of the most commonly injuries caused by car crashes in Houston are:
+Some of the most common injuries caused by car crashes in Houston are:

 Neck, back, or spinal cord injuries